pasta1337/miccafr/README.md

 📚 I know alot about cheating and making menu's I am learning Drivers and Communication.

-💪🏼 Future Goals: Learn 6 More languages.
+💪🏼 Future Goals: completed .

 You can always find me on discord :)